 Academic Integrity: Honest assessment of student progress demands honest work by each learner.
-Academic dishonesty (cheating) occurs when students get or help others in doing work which is not their own.
+Academic dishonesty (cheating) occurs when students get or help others in doing work that is not their own.
 Students should not use dishonest methods to fulfill academic responsibilities.
-If a teacher finds that a student has been dishonest (cheated) the teacher will assign a zero or failing grade for the academic work involved.
-The teacher will document this misbehavior in the student's discipline record.
-All instances of cheating by the student may be subject to disciplinary action.
+Any instances of cheating by the student may be subject to disciplinary action.

-Consequences: Zero on assignment and discipline up to detention
+Potential Consequences: Zero on assignment and/or discipline up to detention